dracoventions/TWCManager/README.md

 ## Limitations
 * Due to hardware limitations, TWCManager will not work with Tesla's older High Power Wall Connectors (HPWCs) that were discontinued around April 2016.
 * We do not currently have enough information about the new 2020 Tesla Wall Connector devices with WiFi to understand if they will be compatible in any way (wired or wireless) with TWCManager.

-## Installation

-All installation documentation (Physical and Software) is contained in the documentation repository [here](docs/README.md)

 ## Attribution
 * Original TWCManager distribution by [cdragon](https://github.com/cdragon/TWCManager)